 Privacy and simplicity marked the funeral of President Georges Pompidou on Thursday (4 April).
 In?

-Privacy and simplicity marked the funeral of President Georges Pompidou on Thursday (4 April).
+Background: Privacy and simplicity marked the funeral of President Georges Pompidou on Thursday (4 April).
 In the morning, the President's family and French Government ministers attended Mass at the Parish Church on Saint-Louis Island where the President's son was married and two of his children were baptised.

 The coffin bearing the 62-year-old President was taken from the private apartment in Paris where he died on Tuesday (2 April) and driven round the corner to the church.
 The coffin, draped in a tricolour French flag, was taken into the church by eight pall-bearers in plain blue uniforms.
 Five minutes later, the President's widow, Mme.
 Claude Pompidou was escorted into the church for the hour-long service.